-Proposed workplans for WAI team members may involve contributing to current projects or initiating new projects.
-Projects should be at a point where sources of likely delays, such as getting approvals from your IT or Legal departments, or getting access to necessary data or systems, have already been addressed.
+Proposed workplans for WAI placements may involve contributing to current projects or initiating new projects.
+One WAI placement may work on several projects, and may also have general responsibilities or roles, such as participating in a data governance committee or in procurement processes related to information-systems.
+Projects in WAI team members' workplans should be at a point where sources of likely delays, such as getting approvals from your IT or Legal departments, or getting access to necessary data or systems, have already been addressed.
 Projects should be consistent with Public Health Data Strategy (PHDS) goals.
 Projects may be related to the PHDS goals directly and/or to capacity-building efforts that create a path towards PHAs being able to participate in these broader efforts.
 Most essentially, projects should address PHA priorities for improving PHA information management or systems.